Yasmani Grandal Player Props: White Sox vs. Cubs

 Yasmani Grandal At The Plate

-- Looking at the 82 games he has played this year, he's hit a long ball in eight of them (9.8%), and in 2.7% of his trips to the plate.
+- Looking at the 83 games he has played this season, he's hit a home run in eight of them (9.6%), and in 2.7% of his trips to the plate.

-- Grandal has an RBI in 20 of 82 games this season, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in one contest.
+- Grandal has driven in a run in 20 games this season (24.1%), including eight games with more than one RBI (9.6%).
+He has also driven home three or more of his team's runs in one contest.

+- He has scored in 22.9% of his games this year, with more than one run scored in 4.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.